 Distribution: Widely distributed on both sides of the Cascades crest in Washington; Alaska to California, east across most of North America to the Atlantic Coast.

-Habitat: Moist meadows and disturbed sites, lowlands to mid-elevations in the mountains.
+Habitat: Moist meadows and shores, from the lowlands to the subalpine.

 Origin: Both native and introduced

 Perennial from branching, creeping rhizomes, the stems 1-3 dm. long, finely puberulent, often producing prostrate, lower branches, otherwise simple.